-At 31 December 2017 and 2016, the carrying amounts of cash at bank, investments, receivables, payables, and accrued expenses approximated their fair values in view of the nature of the instruments or their short-term maturity.
+At 31 December 2018 and 2017, the carrying amounts of cash at bank, receivables, payables, and accrued expenses approximated their fair values in view of the nature of the instruments or their short-term maturity.

 The fair value of non-current borrowings is based on amortised cost representing proceeds received net of transaction costs incurred.
 The amortisation of transaction costs is calculated using the effective interest method.